-Having defined the objective function, we can now proceed to grasp optimization.
+Having defined the objective function, we can now proceed to grasp synthesis.
 Using a surrogate-based optimization metaheuristic, we need to find solutions on each of the surrogate approximations and extend them to the next model.
 For optimization in each model, we adopt stochastic hill climbing which can escape from local optima by means of randomness.
-Switching between two solutions g and g' is determined by the probabilistic function in Eq.
+Switching from solution g to g' is determined by the probabilistic function in Eq.
 (16):